Participating in a Session

 Ctrl/Cmd+Shift+O) to open up a filterable list of symbols to quickly navigate to a particular symbol in the file you’re currently editing.

 Use your IDE’s Open Symbol/Open Type actions or shortcuts to bring up the corresponding Open Symbol dialog.
-CodeTogether is now capable of allowing you to find remote types across the entire shared workspace.
+CodeTogether Live allows you to find remote types across the entire shared workspace.
 If you are using a browser, use the Open Workspace Symbol command, or bring up the command palette and type in a

 # to start the symbol search.
 Depending on the host IDE, Open Symbol could allow you to filter beyond top level types; for example, into fields and methods.